-Welcome to the Willy Brandt School of Public Policy, Germany's oldest public policy school situated within its newest public university.
-Created in 2002 as part of the Faculty of Legal, Social and Economic Sciences it has operated since as an interdisciplinary, practice-oriented and international institute of higher education that has been preparing students for the demands and challenges of today's complex political world.
+The Willy Brandt School of Public Policy, Germany's oldest public policy school, is situated within its newest public university, the University of Erfurt.
+Created in 2002 as part of the Faculty of Legal, Social and Economic Sciences, the School has operated since as an interdisciplinary, practice-oriented and international institute of higher education that has been preparing students for the demands and challenges of today's complex political world.